llstela/llstela.github.io/_pages/about.md

 - **Video generation models as world simulators** (generalization, physics-compliance, memory consistency, and causal reasoning)
 - **Multi-agent embodied AI** -->

-I am always open to academic and industrial collaborations.
-Feel free to reach out for research discussions and potential collaborations!

-**Looking for a PhD or job position.**

 # 🔥 News
-- *2024.08*: &nbsp;🎉 One paper is accepted in ICME 2025. 🎉
+- *2025.06*: &nbsp;🎉 1 paper was accepted in ICME 2025.
-- *2024.08*: &nbsp;🎉 Our "OmniSSR" is accepted in ECCV 2024 for <font color=Red>oral presentation</font>. 🎉
+- *2024.09*: &nbsp;🎉 Our "OmniSSR" was accepted in ECCV 2024 for <font color=Red>oral presentation</font>.
-- *2022.02*: &nbsp;🏆 We won the "NTIRE 2023 Challenge on 360deg Omnidirectional Image Super-Resolution track" championship. 🏆
+- *2023.06*: &nbsp;🏆 We won the "NTIRE 2023 Challenge on 360deg Omnidirectional Image Super-Resolution track" championship.

 # 📝 Publications